You need to be brave, and never be afraid of change.

-Life Is Full Of Crossroads – You Need To Be Brave, Not Fearful of Change
+Life is Full of Crossroads – Be Brave, and Never Be Afraid of Change

 For the past 27 years, I’ve done a mixture of what I’ve been conditioned to do and what I have wanted to do.
 And I’m currently at a crossroads in life.